dekuNukem/duckyPad-Pro/README.md

 * Executed on custom [virtual stack machine](./doc/bytecode_vm.md)

-* With its power and flexibility, duckyScript makes it easy to achieve what was once impossible on QMK/VIA!
+* With its power and flexibility, duckyScript makes it trivial to achieve the impossible on QMK/VIA!

 ## Expansion Modules